leogiraldimg/az900-exam-preparation/README.md

 - A resource can only be a member of a single resource group
 - Resource groups can't be nested
 - Resources can be moved between resource groups with some services having specific limitations or requirements to move
+- When you delete resource group, all the resources contained in that resource group are also deleted
+  - Also deletes the metadata of all contained resources
+- Can include resources from different Azure regions

 ###### Logical grouping